Mobile Brigade Corps: History

-On 14 November 1946, Prime Minister Sutan Sjahrir reorganised the Polisi Istimewa into the Mobile Brigade (Mobrig).
+On 14 November 1946, Prime Minister Sutan Sjahrir reorganised all Polisi Istimewa, Barisan Polisi Istimewa and Pasukan Polisi Istimewa, merged into the Mobile Brigade (Mobrig).
 This day is celebrated as the anniversary of this Blue Beret Corps.
 This Corps was reconstituted to suppress military and police conflicts and even coups d'etat.

 On 1 December 1947, Mobrig was militarized and later deployed in various conflicts and confrontations like the PKI rebellion in Madiun, the Darul Islam rebellion (1947), the APRA coup d'état and proclamation of the Republic of South Maluku (1950), the PRRI rebellion (1953), and the Permesta (1958).

 As of 14 November 1961, the Mobrig changed its name to Korps Brigade Mobil (Brimob), and its troops took part in the military confrontation with Malaysia in the early 1960s and in the conflict in East Timor in the mid-1970s.
 After that, Brimob was placed under the command of the Indonesian National Police.

 The Mobile Brigade, which began forming in late 1946 and was used during the anti-Dutch Revolution, started sending students for US Army SF training on Okinawa in January 1959.
 In April 1960 a second contingent arrived for two months of Ranger training.
 By the mid-1960s the three-battalion Mobile Brigade, commonly known as Brimob, had been converted into an elite shock force.
 A Brimob airborne training centre was established in Bandung.
 Following the 1965 coup attempt, one Brimob battalion was used during anti-Communist operations in West Kalimantan.
 In December 1975 a Brimob battalion was used during the East Timor operation.
 During the late 1970s, Brimob assumed VIP security and urban anti-terrorist duties.
 In 1989, Brimob still contained airborne-qualified elements.
 Pelopor ('Ranger') and airborne training takes place in Bandung and at a training camp outside Jakarta.
 Historically, Brimob wore the Indonesian spot camouflage pattern during the early 1960s as their uniform.

 In 1981, the Mobile Brigade spawned a new unit called the "Jihandak" (Penjinak Bahan Peledak), an explosive ordnance disposal (EOD) unit.